Courses and Credits

 Participants are expected to carry a full course load of 14 to 17 Skidmore credits per semester.
 All course work taken in Madrid is reported on a Skidmore College transcript.
 For Skidmore students, grades are computed in the cumulative GPA, and may use all 300-level credits taken in Madrid toward fulfilling Skidmore's "maturity-level" credit requirement.
 Non-Skidmore students should check with their home campus for credit transfer details before applying to the program.

-Internships are available only for full-year participants, in the spring semester, in a variety of non-profit organizations, museums, schools, and business.
+Internships are available in a variety of non-profit organizations, museums, schools, and business.
 Past students have interned at places such as the Museo del Prado, the Spanish Commission for the Aid of Refugees, the Red Cross, Hot English Magazine, Kaplan, the Fulbright Commission, and many others.
-Interested students should contact the OCSE Program Manager for Skidmore in Madrid.
+Interested students should contact the OCSE Program Manager for Skidmore in Spain.

 Individual and Group Tutorials